apple/ml-stable-diffusion/README.md

 - `--check-output-correctness`: Compares original PyTorch model's outputs to final Core ML model's outputs.
 This flag increases RAM consumption significantly so it is recommended only for debugging purposes.

+- `--convert-controlnet`: Converts ControlNet models specified after this option.
+This can also convert multiple models if you specify like `--convert-controlnet lllyasviel/sd-controlnet-mlsd lllyasviel/sd-controlnet-depth`.

+- `--unet-support-controlnet`: enables a converted UNet model to receive additional inputs from ControlNet.
+This is required for generating image with using ControlNet and saved with a different name, `*_control-unet.mlpackage`, distinct from normal UNet.
+On the other hand, this UNet model can not work without ControlNet.
+Please use normal UNet for just txt2img.

 </details>

 ## <a name="image-generation-with-python"></a> Image Generation with Python